Goya Award for Best Director

-The Goya Award for Best Director (Spanish: Premio Goya a la mejor dirección) is one of the Goya Awards, Spain's principal national film awards.
+The Goya Award for Best Director (Spanish: Premio Goya a la mejor dirección) is one of the Goya Awards presented annually by the Academy of Cinematographic Arts and Sciences of Spain (AACCE) since the awards debuted in 1986.
+It is given in honor of a film director or directing team that has demonstrated outstanding directing ability in making a Spanish film.

+History

 The category has been presented ever since the first edition of the Goya Awards.
 Fernando Fernán Gómez was the first winner of this award for his film Voyage to Nowhere.

 Pedro Almodóvar holds the record of most wins and nominations for this category, with three wins out of twelve nominations, winning for All About My Mother (1999), Volver (2006) and Pain and Glory (2019).
 Fernando León de Aranoa, who won for Barrio (1998), Mondays in the Sun (2002) and The Good Boss (2021), and J. A. Bayona, who won for The Impossible (2012), A Monster Calls (2015), and Society of the Snow (2023), share the record of most wins.
 Directors Fernando Trueba, Alejandro Amenábar, Isabel Coixet, and Rodrigo Sorogoyen have received this award twice.
+As of 2025, only three female directors have received the award: Pilar Miró, Icíar Bollaín and Isabel Coixet, the latter being the only woman to win the award twice.

+In 2024, Isaki Lacuesta and Pol Rodríguez became the first directing duo to win the award, for their work in Saturn Return.
+In 2025, with his nomination for Afternoons of Solitude, Albert Serra became the first director to be nominated for the award for a non-fiction film.

 In the list below the winner of the award for each year is shown first, followed by the other nominees.